sudo-rahul25/person_table_sql/README.md

 # Person data table
-A learning project about handling SQL with NodeJS.
+A learning project about handling MySQL with NodeJS.
 This project revolves around handling a table in a SQL database with values of the table being (id: primary_key, name: varchar, age: integer, city: varchar).

 ## Functionality